hudmol/as_txst_pdfs/README.md

 You can further customize this plugin's behavior by inspecting the files in [public](public) and modifying them.

-When upgrading ArchivesSpace, it is good practice to check the overriden files in ArchivesSpace core to see if there are changes relevant to this plugin and port them if necessary.
+When upgrading ArchivesSpace, it is good practice to check the overridden files in ArchivesSpace core to see if there are changes relevant to this plugin and port them if necessary.